theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

 ##### Beyond Courage...
-There is more to say on all this of course, such as the extra hours that it can sometimes take because you are, at least in part, responsible for the result of other people's work.
+There is more to say on all this of course, such as the extra hours that it can sometimes take because you are, at least partially, responsible for the result of other people's work.
 And, I agree that missing out on the problem solving and solution design nearer the code-level can be fatal enough to one's happiness to decide against being a manager.
 In the